 DOL Rules that 401(k) Notices Can Be Sent Electronically

-The U.S. DOL announced a new “Notice and Access” rule, which provides relief to the expense and burden of distributing required 401(k) notices to employees.
+The new “Notice and Access” Rule provides relief to the expense and burden of distributing required 401(k) notices to employees.

 On May 21, 2020, The U.S. Department of Labor (DOL) announced final rules allowing required 401(k) plan disclosures to be posted online or delivered via email.
-This new safe harbor rule is welcome relief, since prior to the rule required notices could only be delivered electronically if employees satisfied the definition of being “wired at work” (or affirmatively opted to receive notices electronically).
+This new safe harbor rule was much anticipated since prior to the rule required notices could only be delivered electronically if employees satisfied the definition of being “wired at work” (or affirmatively opted to receive notices electronically).

 The New “Notice and Access” Rule